syncfusion-content/maui-docs/MAUI/Chips/Customization.md

 ## IsSelected

-The `IsSelected` property is a public property available in the [`SfChip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfChip.html).
-This property indicates whether a chip has been selected in choice and filter types.
+The `IsSelected` property in the [`SfChip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfChip.html) is used to indicate whether a chip has been selected in choice and filter types.